patrickv77/pv-eventeny/README.md

 ## Architecture
 ![MVC](foodventeny-mvc.png?raw=true  "Foodventeny MVC")

 This project follows the model-view-controller (or MVC) design pattern.
 EJS acts as the **View** element; the template displays information returned from the controller.
 The **Controller** consists of the server (express.js), the authentication library (Passport) and the controller classes.
-They work in tandem to process user input, update the Model, and select the View to present to the client.
-And finally, the **Model** consists of the ORM (Sequelize), the database (Postgres) and the service classes.
-They handle all of the business logic and manage the application's state (updating the database).
+They work in tandem to process user input, update the Model, and select the View to present to the user.
+And finally, the **Model** consists of the ORM (Sequelize) and the service classes.
+They handle all of the business logic and manage the application's state (updating the PostgreSQL database).

 ## Technologies